sharetribe/flex-sdk-js/docs/authentication.md

 Returns a Promise with an Object as a value.
 The object may contain two fields:

-* `scopes`: an array containing the scopes associated with the currently stored token
+- `scopes`: an array containing the scopes associated with the currently stored token
-* `isAnonymous`: a boolean denoting if the currently stored token only allows public read access
+- `isAnonymous`: a boolean denoting if the currently stored token only allows public read access

 To determine if the user is logged in, check if `isAnonymous` equals `false`.

+## Login with IdP

+**`sdk.loginWithIdp({ idpId: string, idpClientId: string, idpToken: string }) : Promise`**

+Logs in the user with information from the identity provider (e.g. Facebook) and returns a Promise.
+User can be authenticated if the corresponding idpToken is found or if the email address from IdP matches the verified email of the Flex account.

+The session information will be saved to the SDK instance when the Promise is resolved.
+Subsequent requests will be made as the logged in user.

 **Example:**